apereo/cas/docs/cas-server-documentation/installation/SAML2-ServiceProvider-Metadata.md

 This document describes how SAML2 service providers registered with CAS can control their certain aspects of their metadata management.

+## Actuator Endpoints

+The following endpoints are provided by CAS:

+{% include_cached actuators.html endpoints="samlIdPRegisteredServiceMetadataCache" %}

 ## Metadata Aggregates

 CAS services are fundamentally recognized and loaded by service identifiers taught to CAS typically via